Transgender-Resource-Wiki/transgender-resource-wiki.github.io/docs/media/media.md

 {: .no_toc }

 <p>Besides this page, there are many others that you may also find useful.</p>
-<p style='font-size:0.8em'>Transgender Resource Wiki is not affiliated with any of the sites listed here.</p>
+<p style='font-size:0.8em'>Transgender Resource Library is not affiliated with any of the sites listed here.</p>

 ## Table of Contents
 {: .no_toc .text-delta }